Philonous/nix-exposition/README.md

 (the hash of _what_ is explained a little later).
 Lastly within the package there there can be arbitrary subfolders, including bin, usr/lib etc.

-To make the store well, we have the following desiderata:
+To make the store work well, we require the following:
-* The store path uniquely determines it's contents.
+* The store path uniquely determines its contents.
 I.e. `/nix/store/xadrr3l5jvkkm3g3lb2g81j5wz51zqdv-bash-interactive-4.4-p23/bin/bash` will always contain the same bash version, compiled with the same flags and linked against the same libraries (in the same store paths).
 If any of those change, a different path is produced
-* It does _not_ require that the hash part of the store path is the hash of it's contents.
+* It does _not_ require that the hash part of the store path is the hash of its contents.
 The hash only needs to uniquely identify the content. (this becomes important later)
 * The contents of a store paths are _never_ modified in any way.
-* Store paths are only allowed to refer to other store paths (e.g. be linked against libraries in them them, call executables etc.), not to files anywhere else.
-This ensures that a store path and the store paths it (recursively) refers to are self-sufficient.
-Such a self-sufficient set of store paths is called a `closure`.
+* Files in the store are only allowed to depend on files in the same or other store paths, not anywhere else.
+This includes for example linked libraries, external programs that might be called and data files.
+This requirement ensures that the store path together with all the store paths it (recursively) refers to are self-sufficient.
+Such a self-sufficient set of paths is called a `closure`.

 The Nix store has a database that tracks which store paths need other paths to function, so you don't accidentally delete the libreadline library that